Deploying a Next.js App on AWS EC2: A Beginner's Guide

 The first step in deploying any application on AWS is to create an EC2 instance.
 For this deployment, I opted for an Amazon Linux 2 AMI, which provides a stable and performant environment ideal for web applications.

-• Security Groups: Configuring security groups was crucial.
+instance type, which is part of AWS's free tier, making it cost-effective for small-scale applications. - Security Groups: Configuring security groups was crucial.
 I allowed HTTP (port 80) and HTTPS (port 443) traffic from anywhere, and restricted SSH (port 22) access to my IP address for security purposes.

-• Key Pair: Finally, I downloaded the key pair (.pem file), which would allow me to securely connect to the instance via SSH.
+- Key Pair: Finally, I downloaded the key pair (.pem file), which would allow me to securely connect to the instance via SSH.

 Step 2: Connecting to the EC2 Instance